Undergraduate Programs, Shared Curriculum Requirements

 Belief Inquiry (6 credits)

 Core 300: This course engages students in the examination of their beliefs regarding the nature of God, humanity and the world.
 It examines, contextualizes and critiques views of the role of reason in human thought and aspects of a Christian worldview, including key theological concepts.
-(Note: Students can also meet this requirement with Core 150, 250 or 350.)
+(Note: Students can also meet this requirement with Core 150.)

 Students take ONE of the following: